wordofwarning/wordofwarning.org/current/2025/index.md

 John Franklin-Johnston, hÅb's Programme Manager, is a freelance producer, events manager, facilitator, and was <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s programme co-ordinator.

-Peader Kirk, artist & mentor, supports [Works Ahead](/hab/worksahead) and other hÅb projects.
+Peader Kirk, artist & mentor, supports [Works Ahead](/hab/worksahead) and other hÅb projects, and hosts our [Social Experiments](/socialexperiment).

 We're grateful for the ongoing support of hÅb projects during 2025 from a team of freelancers and volunteers that includes: Alison Darnbrough, Andrew Crofts, Annelise Edwards, Bronwyn Bull, Catherine Shaw, Ella Roberts, Jacob Lisle, Jamil Keating, Martha Barr, Sam Stockdale, Sophie Meakin, Tania Camara, Tricia Coleman, plus Theatre & Performance students from The Arden.